Remineralisation of teeth: Xylitol, Sorbitol, and Erythritol

-Xylitol is a naturally-occurring sweetener that can be synthetically produced in bulk.
+Xylitol is a naturally occurring sweetener that can be synthetically produced in bulk.
 It is classified as a sugar alcohol.
 Xylitol inhibits acid production by oral bacteria and promotes remineralization of the teeth.
 It can be found in various products which include chewing gums and lozenges.
 Xylitol has been found to reduce mutans streptococci in plaque and saliva and reduce the binding of these to the acquired enamel pellicle.
 This in turn leads to less adherent plaque and a decrease in acid production.
 In addition, chewing xylitol gum will stimulate increased salivary flow which in turn increases the amount of calcium in the saliva and enhances the oral clearance.

 Additional saliva flow which includes chewing products such as gums that contain no fermentable carbohydrates can aid in the modulation of plaque pH.
-Xylitol is a sugar alcohol which provides the sensation of tasting sweetness in foods, particularly chewing gum, without providing sucrose which is the only sugar that S.mutans are capable of using to produce the polyacrylamide adhesive which allows them bind to the teeth.
+Xylitol is a sugar alcohol which provides the sensation of tasting sweetness in foods, particularly chewing gum, without providing sucrose which is the only sugar that S.mutans are capable of using to produce the polyacrylamide adhesive which allows them to bind to the teeth.
 Xylitol does not actively reduce or harm the presence or capacities of oral bacteria, but rather does not offer them the sustenance to propagate or function.
 There are often claims of significant dental benefits of Xylitol.
 These generally derive from the perspectives of; saliva production is increased during chewing and oral stimulation which can help to maintain a more adequate supply of saliva to support normal oral functioning.
-Also, the idea of Xylitol being a sweetener option which does not serve as fuel for oral bacteria is considered to be the healthier alternative than sucrose (table sugar), fructose, lactose, galactose products.
-While these considerations may not reverse any conditions in health, they are more so preventative, and do not further the consequential events such as dental caries, malodorous breath, excessive plaque and gingivitis conditions.
+Also, because Xylitol is a sweetener option which does not serve as fuel for oral bacteria it is considered to be the healthier alternative than sucrose (table sugar), fructose, lactose, galactose products.
+While these considerations may not reverse any conditions in health, they are more preventative, and do not further the consequential events such as dental caries, malodorous breath, excessive plaque and gingivitis conditions.

 Erythritol may have greater protective action than xylitol and sorbitol.
 However, this research is industry funded and not as comprehensive as the research on xylitol.